SwetSagar/UPSC-CSE-Notes/UPSC/08.4 World-History/1. Enlightenment Modern Ideas/Rise of Socialist ideas (upto Marx) and Spread of Marxian Socialism.md

-# Rise of Socialist ideas (upto Marx) and Spread of Marxian Socialism
+# Rise of Socialist Ideas (upto Marx) and Spread of Marxian Socialism
-2020-04-27 15:31:38
+2020-04-27 15:31 :38
+#review

 ```toc
 ```
 ---

-## Leading up to Marxism
+## Leading up to Marxism / Pre Marxist Socialist Europe
 -   capitalism evil new socio-economic sys need to replace it
 -   After FR attempts were made to overthrow existing govt set up society based on socialist ideas
 	-   Babeuf's conspiracy - established Society of Equals